kevinveenbirkenbach/cymais/roles/pc-docker/README.md

 1. **Install Docker**: This task uses the `community.general.pacman` module to install `docker` and `docker-compose` on the system.
 It ensures that these packages are present on the PC.

-2. **User Group Configuration**: This task adds a specified user (denoted as `{{client_username}}`) to the Docker user group.
+2. **User Group Configuration**: This task adds a specified user (denoted as `{{users.client.username}}`) to the Docker user group.
 This is crucial for allowing the specified user to interact with Docker without needing superuser permissions.

 ## Use Case
 The playbook is designed for developers who require Docker in their local development environments.
 It simplifies the process of Docker installation and configuration, making it straightforward for developers to start containerizing their applications without the complexities often encountered in a server or production environment.